-- (1) A party may, before or during arbitral proceedings or at any time after the making of the arbitral award but before an application for enforcement is filed under section 41, apply to the Competent Court- - (a) for the appointment of a guardian for a minor or person of unsound mind for the purposes of arbitral proceedings; or - (b) for an interim measure of protection in respect of any of the following matters, namely:- - (i) the preservation, interim custody or sale of any goods which are the subjectmatter of the arbitration agreement; - (ii) securing the amount in dispute in the arbitration;
+(1) A party may, before or during arbitral proceedings or at any time after the making of the arbitral award but before an application for enforcement is filed under section 41, apply to the Competent Court-

+(a) for the appointment of a guardian for a minor or person of unsound mind for the purposes of arbitral proceedings; or

+(b) for an interim measure of protection in respect of any of the following matters, namely:-

+(i) the preservation, interim custody or sale of any goods which are the subject-matter of the arbitration agreement;

+(ii) securing the amount in dispute in the arbitration;

-- (iii) the detention, preservation or inspection of any property or thing which is the subject-matter of the dispute in arbitration, or as to which any question may arise therein and authorising for any of the aforesaid purposes any person to enter upon any land or building in the possession of any party, or authorising any samples to be taken or any observation to be made, or experiment to be tried, which may be necessary or expedient for the purpose of obtaining full information or evidence; - (iv) interim injunction or the appointment of a receiver; - (v) interrogatories and discovery of documents; - (vi) maintaining or restoring status quo pending determination of the dispute; - (vii) ensuring that any award which may be made in the arbitral proceedings is not rendered ineffectual by the dissipation of assets by a party - (viii) enforcing any obligation of confidentiality - (A) that the parties to an arbitration agreement have agreed to in writing, whether in the arbitration agreement or in any other document; - (B) under any law or rule of law; or - (C) under the rules of arbitration (including the rules of an arbitral institution) agreed to or adopted by the parties. - (ix) such other interim measure of protection as may appear to the Competent Court to be just and convenient, and the Competent Court shall have the same power for making orders as it has for the purpose of, and in relation to, any proceedings before it.
+(iii) the detention, preservation or inspection of any property or thing which is the subject-matter of the dispute in arbitration, or as to which any question may arise therein and authorising for any of the aforesaid purposes any person to enter upon any land or building in the possession of any party, or authorising any samples to be taken or any observation to be made, or experiment to be tried, which may be necessary or expedient for the purpose of obtaining full information or evidence;

+(iv) interim injunction or the appointment of a receiver;

+(v) interrogatories and discovery of documents;

+(vi) maintaining or restoring the status quo pending determination of the dispute;

+(vii) ensuring that any award which may be made in the arbitral proceedings is not rendered ineffectual by the dissipation of assets by a party;

+(viii) requiring a party to take action that would prevent current or imminent harm or prejudice to the arbitral process itself, or to refrain from taking action that is likely to cause such harm or prejudice;

+(ix) enforcing any obligation of confidentiality -

+(A) that the parties to an arbitration agreement have agreed to in writing, whether in the arbitration agreement or in any other document;

+(B) under any law or rule of law; or

+(C) under the rules of arbitration (including the rules of an arbitral institution) agreed to or adopted by the parties; or, and the Competent Court shall have the same power for making orders as it has for the purpose of, and in relation to, any proceedings before it.

+(c) such other interim measure of protection as may appear to the Competent Court to be just and convenient,

-- (2) Where, before the commencement of the arbitral proceedings, the Competent Court passes an order for any interim measure of protection under sub-section (1): - (a) the arbitral proceedings shall be commenced within a period of ninety days from the date of such order or within such further time as the Competent Court may determine; and, - (b) Unless the Competent Court provides to the contrary, an order made by it under subsection (1) shall cease to have effect in whole or in part on the order of the arbitral tribunal having power to act in relation to the subject-matter of the order. - (3) Once the arbitral tribunal has been constituted, the Competent Court shall not entertain an application under sub-section (1), unless the Competent Court finds that circumstances exist which may not render the remedy provided under section 19 efficacious. - (4) Where Admiralty proceedings are stayed on the ground that the dispute in question should be submitted to arbitration, the court granting the stay may, if in those proceedings property has been arrested or bail or other security has been given to prevent or obtain release from arrest- - (a) order that the property arrested be retained as security for the satisfaction of any arbitral award given in the arbitration in respect of that dispute, or
+(2) Where, before the commencement of the arbitral proceedings, the Competent Court passes an order for any interim measure of protection under sub-section (1):

+(a) the arbitral proceedings shall be commenced within a period of ninety days from the date of such order or within such further time as the Competent Court may determine; and,

+(b) unless the Competent Court provides to the contrary, an order made by it under sub-section (1) shall cease to have effect in whole or in part on the order of the arbitral tribunal having power to act in relation to the subject-matter of the order.

+(3) Once the arbitral tribunal has been constituted, the Competent Court shall not entertain an application under sub-section (1), unless the Competent Court finds that the arbitral tribunal cannot provide adequate interim relief.

+(4) Where Admiralty proceedings are stayed on the ground that the dispute in question should be submitted to arbitration, the court granting the stay may, if in those proceedings property has been arrested or bail or other security has been given to prevent or obtain release from arrest-

+(a) order that the property arrested be retained as security for the satisfaction of any arbitral award given in the arbitration in respect of that dispute, or